5 winter tips: How to strengthen your dog's immune system

 Care measures ensure long-term well-being and protection against winter ailments.

-Vitamins and supplements: when they are useful for your dog
+Vitamins and supplements: When they are useful for your dog

 Possible applications

-Avoid stress: Why a relaxed dog has a stronger immune system
+Avoiding stress: Why a relaxed dog has a stronger immune system

-- Sufficient exercise: walks and games promote mental and physical balance.
+- Sufficient exercise: Walks and games promote mental and physical balance.

 - Retreats: A quiet place gives the dog the opportunity to relax.